mikenikolov/cinema-api/README.md

 a JSON object with data or no-body response with [status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

-❗ Access to endpoints depends on the roles of the logged in user.
+❗ Access to endpoints depends on the roles of the logged-in user.
 There is two roles: `Admin` and `User`

 ❗ `/register` endpoint creating users ONLY with `User` role